HomeHow To GuidesLawn CareHow To Smooth a Bumpy Lawn

 Using a Lawn Roller – BestHomeGear.Com

-Is Rolling Good or Bad For Your Lawn?
-For many people rolling a lawn is the apparent way to flatten it out.
-While rolling is a widely used traditional method, it has some definite drawbacks.
+A: Many people think rolling a lawn is the best way to flatten the bumps; however, while this method is widely used, it has some definite drawbacks.

-The first issue: Rolling a lawn will only smooth out small bumps and depressions rather than more significant areas that may be more uneven.
+The first issue is that rolling a lawn will only smooth out small bumps and depressions rather than more significant areas that may be more uneven.

 Secondly, Rolling a lawn compresses the soil, which may be bad for the health of your grass.
 Think of it as the “opposite” of aerating your lawn – to allow more oxygen and nutrients to feed grass.

-In our opinion, and on the whole, Rolling is not a good or effective way to smooth a bumpy lawn.
+In our opinion, Rolling is not a good or effective way to smooth a bumpy lawn.

-Can you fix a Bumpy Lawn on a Sloping Yard?
+Q: Can you Fix a Bumpy Lawn on a Sloped Yard?

-Answer: The process of how to level (Regrade) a sloping lawn is a different and much more in-depth than the method for bumpy lawns described above.
+A: The process of leveling (regrading) a sloping lawn is different and much more in-depth than the method for bumpy lawns described above.

-If your lawn has a few bumps or dips, you’ll need to find your highest and lowest points and correct the bumps accordingly to our steps above.
+If your lawn has a few bumps or dips, you must find your highest and lowest points and correct the bumps according to our steps above.

-Re-grading for steep slopes, however, is often a more extensive project than homeowners choose to tackle on a DIY basis.
-Calling a professional landscaping company may be worthwhile if you’re planning to change the slope of your entire yard.
+Regrading steep slopes, however, is often a more extensive project than homeowners choose to tackle on a DIY basis.
+Calling a professional landscaping company may be worthwhile if you want to change your yard’s slope.

 When you’re finished, you won’t believe how much easier it is to mow your grass.

-Answer: Assuming you solved the problem that caused the unevenness to develop in the first place, there’s no reason your leveled lawn should not remain that way for many years to come.
+A: Assuming you solved the problem that caused the bumps in your lawn to develop, there’s no reason your leveled lawn should not be able to keep them away from those same areas.

-Answer: Uneven lawns can be caused by any number of things, from draining issues to infestations of insects.
+A: Uneven lawns can be caused by any number of things, from draining issues to infestations of insects or pests, such as Ants or Moles.
 The only way to find out why your lawn is uneven is to investigate for yourself using the suggestions above.

-Answer: While placing sand on your lawn can make it level the same way as topsoil, it’s a vastly inferior method for lawn health.
-Grass cannot draw nutrients from sand, so you’ll have very pronounced thin spots in your yard.
-Overall, it’s better to use topsoil.
+A: Placing sand on your lawn can make it level like topsoil, but it’s a vastly inferior method for lawn health.
+Grass cannot draw nutrients from sand, so your yard will have very pronounced thin spots.

 Conclusion

-With this basic topsoil dressing technique and basic knowledge of how to fix a bumpy lawn, you’ll be able to patch bumpy, uneven areas in your lawn with minimal difficulty.
+With this basic topsoil dressing technique and basic knowledge of how to fix a bumpy lawn, you can patch bumpy, uneven areas in your lawn with minimal difficulty.

-Remember that it might take you two or three tries to get your yard altogether level, but it will be worth it once you have an even, beautiful yard for your family and friends to enjoy.
+Remember that it might take two or three tries to level your yard, but it will be worth it once you have an even, beautiful yard for your family and friends to enjoy.

 Now that you understand How to Smooth a Bumpy Lawn, protect it by knowing how to get rid of weeds in your yard.